The Misunderstood Stoic

 Published on

-« Previous post: Ideas and creativity — Next post: The Power of Defaults »
+« Previous post: Ideas and Creativity — Next post: The Power of Defaults »

 I am a big proponent of Stoicism, the philosophy practised by, among others, Marcus Aurelius, also known as the last of the ‘Five Good Emperors’ of Rome.
 I believe that Stoicism, with its focus on conquering the impulses to react to external stimuli, has a lot to offer for our current society, which is so ripe with flashy baubles vying for our attention.
 In this article, I want to clarify two of the core beliefs of Stoicism, which tend to be misunderstood.